mmcgill/mc3p/README.md

 The 'msg' dictionary always maps the key 'msgtype' to the message's type.
-If your message handler is registered for multiple types, you can determine the type of a given message by checking msg['msgtype'].
+If your message handler is registered for multiple types, you can determine the type of a given message by checking `msg['msgtype']`.
 The other key-value pairs in the 'msg' dictionary depend on the specific message type.
-See mcproto.py for a definition of the keys associated with each message type.
+See messages.py for a definition of the keys associated with each message type.

 A message handler returns a boolean value indicating whether the message should